Salon Kitty (1976)

-Año de Lanzamiento: 1976
+Año de lanzamiento: 1976

 Nación: France, Germany, Italy

-Título Alternativo: Salón Kitty, Salão Kitty, Kitty salong, Les Nuits Chaudes De Berlin, Madame Kitty, Kitty szalon, Salon Kitty - O Bordel dos Nazis, Madam Kitty, Doppelspiel
+Alternative Title: Salón Kitty, Salão Kitty, Kitty salong, Les Nuits Chaudes De Berlin, Madame Kitty, Kitty szalon, Salon Kitty - O Bordel dos Nazis, Madam Kitty, Doppelspiel

 Director: Tinto Brass

-Guionista: Antonio Colantuoni, Ennio De Concini, Louise Vincent, Maria Pia Fusco, Peter Norden, Tinto Brass
+Writer: Antonio Colantuoni, Ennio De Concini, Louise Vincent, Maria Pia Fusco, Peter Norden, Tinto Brass

 Compañías: Cinema Seven Film, Coralta Cinematografica, Les Productions Fox Europa